 The first half concentrates on the detailing of the own social venture whereas the second half is all about the dream speech and becoming comfortable during a tough Q&A.

 A successful completion of the first four acts requires:

 – overall active and constructive participation in the journey

-– a clear profile of their social initiative with a reasonable budget which needs to be provided one month before the final day, and
+– a clear profile of the participants’ social initiative with a reasonable budget which needs to be provided one month before the final day, and

 – a 10 minutes fiery public presentation performed during the last week, including a 10 minutes Q&A session in front of a panel of international experts.

 This is the important starting phase for the future kantharis.